-The Scoping Study of Flood Related Areas of Concern on the Highwood River and Little Bow River within the Municipal District of Foothills (scoping study) identifies and describes flood-related risk areas in relation to the Municipal District of Foothills No. 31 (the MD) residents and infrastructure.
-It also provides general recommendations for further study and mitigation and presents options to protect MD residents downstream of Woman's Coulee Canal Inlet on the Highwood River and Little Bow River within the MD.
+The Scoping Study of Flood Related Areas of Concern on the Highwood River within the MD of Foothills and Little Bow River upstream of the Twin Valley Reservoir (scoping study) identifies and describes flood-related risk areas in relation to the Municipal District of Foothills No. 31 (Foothills), Vulcan County (Vulcan), and the Municipal District of Willow Creek No. 26 (Willow Creek) residents and infrastructure.
+It also provides general recommendations for further study and mitigation and presents options to protect residents downstream of Women's Coulee Canal Inlet on the Highwood River within Foothills and Little Bow River upstream of the Twin Valley Reservoir.
 Protection criterion for this assessment and concept design exercise assumes a protection level equivalent to that used by the Town of High River (the Town): that is the 2013 flood magnitude simulated for mitigated conditions plus 1 m freeboard.
-A significant amount of flood protection infrastructure was constructed (or is planned for construction) in the Town and the MD subsequent to the 2013 flood.
+A significant amount of flood protection infrastructure was constructed (or is planned for construction) in the Town and the MDs subsequent to the 2013 flood.
 The study includes an evaluation of the change in flood hazards due to the works constructed after the 2013 flood and currently planned works.
 The Scoping Study is the first phase of a proposed multi-phase study.
 The Scoping Study is intended to be a living document that will continue to evolve and be updated based on future information and analyses.
 A summary of the report is presented below.